AlbaniaOfficial Name: Republic of Albania

 TOURIST VISA REQUIRED:

-Not required for stays under 90 days within a 180-day period.
+Not required for stays under one year

 CURRENCY RESTRICTIONS FOR ENTRY:

 1,000,000 Lekë or equivalent

 Embassies and Consulates

 Emergency After-Hours Telephone: +355-(0)-4224-7285